smart-data-models/incubated/SMARTHEALTH/HL7/README.md

- # How to map HL7 resources to NGSI-LD entities
+ # Map HL7 FHIR resources to NGSI-LD entities smart data models

+## how to prepare schemas for NGSI-LD

-convert HL7-fhir json schemas to NGSI-LD entities schemas
+convert HL7-fhir json schemas to NGSI-LD entities schemas, following smartdatamodels.org recommendations

 Preliminary diagram fo how it works: